Not endorsed or sponsored by the United States Department of Agriculture or any government agency.

 Guaranteed Housing Loans are subject to the credit and income requirements of both the lender and the USDA.
 Most lenders want their borrowers to have at least a 620 score with no foreclosures, bankruptcies or major delinquencies in the past several or more years.
 All applicants must present a decent credit history, demonstrating the ability to pay mortgage, including taxes and insurance, on time each month.

 Families applying for the Direct USDA Loan must demonstrate a good credit history and the ability to pay the USDA set monthly mortgage payments; they must also NOT be able to receive credit with a traditional mortgage.
 Because this loan is available to very low income persons, payment subsidy is available to them to help with repayment.

 Guaranteed Loans are fixed at 30-years, but will have a 15 year option beginning in September of 2014.
 With the 502 Guaranteed Loan, your USDA-approved lender determines your interest rate, not the USDA.

-Direct Loans have a repayment option 33 years and 38 years–33 years for borrowers with an income above 60 percent of AMI.
+Direct Loans have a repayment option of 33 years and 38 years - 33 years for borrowers with an income above 60 percent of AMI.
 Manufactured are subject to 30-year term loans.
-The government (HCFP) set’s the interest rate.
+The government (HCFP) set's the interest rate.
 The interest rate can be predetermined if the borrower uses the payment assistance subsidy.